The Verdict: Plot

 Once-promising attorney Frank Galvin is an alcoholic ambulance chaser.
 As a favor, his former partner Mickey Morrissey sends him a medical malpractice case which is all but certain to be settled for a significant amount.
-The case involves Deborah Ann Kaye, who was left comatose after choking on her own vomit when she received general anesthesia during childbirth at a Catholic hospital.
+Deborah Ann Kaye was left comatose after choking on her vomit when she received general anesthesia during childbirth at a Catholic hospital.
 The plaintiffs, Kaye's sister and brother-in-law, intend to use the settlement to pay for her care.

 A Catholic diocese representative offers Galvin $210,000.
 Deeply affected by seeing Kaye, Galvin declines and states his intention to try the case, stunning the defendants and the judge.
 While preparing for trial, Galvin encounters divorcée Laura Fischer in a bar, and they become romantically involved.

 Galvin experiences several setbacks.
 His medical expert disappears, and a hastily arranged substitute's credentials are challenged.
 Nobody who was in the delivery room is willing to testify that negligence occurred.
 The hospital's attorney, Ed Concannon, has a large legal team that is masterful with the press.
-Kaye's brother-in-law angrily confronts Galvin after Concannon's team tells him of the settlement offer that Galvin rejected.
+Kaye's brother-in-law angrily confronts Galvin after Concannon's team tells him of the settlement offer Galvin rejected.

 In chambers, Judge Hoyle has a heated exchange with Galvin and threatens him with disbarment.
 Galvin dismisses Hoyle as a "Bag Man" for the local political machine and "a defendant's judge" who "couldn't hack it" as a lawyer.
 Hoyle denies Galvin's motion for a mistrial and threatens to have him arrested.
 Galvin storms out.

 Galvin notices that Kaye's admitting nurse, Kaitlin Costello, filled out a form which included the question, "When did you last eat?"
 Galvin tracks down Costello in New York City and travels there to request her testimony.
 While Laura arranges to meet Galvin in New York, Morrissey finds a check from Concannon in her handbag and realizes she is Concannon's spy.
 Morrissey also travels to New York and informs Galvin of Laura's betrayal.
 Galvin confronts her in a bar and strikes her, knocking her to the floor.
-On the flight back to Boston, Morrissey suggests moving for a mistrial due to Concannon's ethics violation, but Galvin decides to continue the trial.
+On the flight back to Boston, Morrissey suggests moving for a mistrial due to Concannon's ethics violation, but Galvin decides to continue.